weigert/splash/README.md

 ### i3 and i3-gaps
 Both of these window managers do not support the EWMH specification for specifying a preferred order of floating windows (specifically `_NET_WM_STATE_ABOVE` and `_NET_WM_STATE_BELOW`).

 These DEs seemingly work with two separate layers of windows (tiled and floating).
-Therefore, the `--bg` and `--fg` options do not work as intended.

-All options work correctly, except that the splash will never "disappear" behind tiled windows (because there is no "desktop"), and splashes will conflict with other floating windows.
+Therefore, the `--bg` and `--fg` options do not work as intended (splashes will be permanently on the floating window layer).
+Splashes will never "disappear" behind tiled windows.
+Splashes will conflict with other floating windows too, and not stay above or below other windows.

+Additionally, i3 is not compatible with the Xfixes library and makes it difficult to disable user input / hover focus for the window, so the `--ni` flag will also not work.
+For some reason, i3 decides that a window with no input area has its entire area instead be it's border, so dragging on a splash after setting the `--ni` flag will instead resize it in a wonky way.

+All other options work as intended.

 If you never use other floating windows and use splash just for overlays, the program works as intended.